michalliss/msid4/README.md

 ```

 #### Classifier
 For this part, I used my implementation of K Nearest Neighbours classifier, which I had previously used for text analysis for my System Analysis and Decision Support Methods class.
 There was one problem - it used hamming distance as a distance metric, and it cannot be applied to non-binary data.
-The solution was simple - I used euclidean distance instead (without square root)
+The solution was simple - I used euclidean distance instead (without square root).

 In order to make the computations faster I used cupy instead of numpy in some critical sections in code.
 Thanks to it, calculating distance matrix is really fast, especially if run on powerful GPU (eg. using Google Colab).